Service Directory

 Panel membership and meetings

-The panel is made up of 14 members.
-It includes diverse representation from six small charities, two funders and six infrastructure organisations, including one with a focus on volunteering.
+• The panel is currently made up of ten members.
+It includes diverse representation from small charities across England, including one local infrastructure organisation.

 Panel members